itrustmachines/bns-mcu-porting-key/doc/callback_en.md

 ![](../image/callback_number.png)

-1. `register_callback` : When initialize the BNS Client, BNS Client will send `registerRequest` to BNS Server and receive `registerResult` from BNS Server.
-Developers can implement the code in `register_callback` function to callback the informations in `registerRequest` and `registerResult`.
+1. `register_callback`: When BNS Client is initialized, it will register with BNS Server.
+Developers can implement this function to call `registerRequest` and `registerResult`

 2. `create_ledger_input_by_cmd_callback` :

    - After successfully initializing the BNS Client, BNS Client will store CMD and other data in `ledgerInputRequest` and do **ledgerInput** to send `ledgerInputRequest` to the BNS Server.
 Developers can implement the code in `create_ledger_input_by_cmd_callback` function to callback the information in `ledgerInputRequest`.

-   - If developes want to use BNS-client-binary-example which introduced in CMD document, BNS Client will do **binaryLedgerInput** to send `ledgerInputRequest` to BNS Server.
-Developers can implement the code in `create_ledger_input_by_cmd_callback` function to callback the informations in `ledgerInputRequest`.

 3. `ledger_input_response_callback` : BNS Client will receive `ledgerInputResult` from BNS Server after sending `ledgerInputRequest`.
 Developers can implement the code in `ledger_input_response_callback` function to callback the informations in `ledgerInputResult`.

-4. `binary_ledger_input_response_callback` : If developers use bns-client-binary-example, BNS Client will do binaryLedgerInput to send `ledgerInputRequest` to BNS server and receive `binaryLedgerInputResult` from BNS Server.
-Developes can implement the code in `binary_ledger_input_response_callback` function to callback the informations in `binaryLedgerInputResult`.

-5. `receipt_event_callback` : The `receipt` is contained in `ledgerInputResult` / `binaryLedgerInputResult`.
+4`receipt_event_callback` : The `receipt` is contained in `ledgerInputResult`.
 Developers can implement the code in `receipt_event_callback` function to callback the informations in `receipt`.

-6. `done_clearance_order_event_callback` : The `doneClearanceOrder` is contained in `ledgerInputResult` / `binaryLedgerInputResult`.
+5`done_clearance_order_event_callback` : The `doneClearanceOrder` is contained in `ledgerInputResult`.
 BNS Client will use `doneClearanceOrder` to find out which receipts need to be verified.
 Developers can implement the code in `done_clearance_order_event_callback` function to callback the informations in `doneClearanceOrder`.

-7. `merkle_proof_callback` : Before verifying the receipt, BNS Client will request the `merkleProof` of the receipts to be verified from the Server.
+6`merkle_proof_callback` : Before verifying the receipt, BNS Client will request the `merkleProof` of the receipts to be verified from the Server.
 The Merkle Proof is evidence of receipt verification.
 BNS Client will use Merkle proof to verify the receipt whether receipt is in the TP-merkle tree.
 Developers can implement the code in `merkle_proof_callback` function to callback the informations in `merkleProof`.

-8. `verify_receipt_result_callback` : After receiving the Merkle Proof.
+7`verify_receipt_result_callback` : After receiving the Merkle Proof.
 BNS Client will start to verify the receipt and store the result to `verifyReceiptResult`.
 Developers can implement the code in `verify_receipt_result_callback` function to callback the informations in `verifyReceiptResult`.

 ### Basic